-Applebee’s is hosting a pancake breakfast for us on Saturday April 10, 2010.
+Applebee’s has hosted a pancake breakfast for us in April since 2010.
 As part of their community service component, Applebee’s allows organizations to hold fundraisers at their locations.

-The students of our academic team are designing place mats and a brochure that will inform the breakfast participants about our Service Learning Project, the American Civil War Battlefield preservation efforts of Southampton Middle School students over the last eight years and the Civil War Preservation Trust.
+The students of our academic team have designed place mats and a brochure that will inform the breakfast participants about our Service Learning Project, the American Civil War Battlefield preservation efforts of Southampton Middle School students over the last twelve years and the Civil War Trust.

 Students will meet people at the door, act as hosts and servers.
-Adult volunteers and teachers will help bring food from the kitchen to the servers.
-(Students under the age of 16 cannot be in the kitchen according to Applebee’s policy) The restaurant can accommodate 300 patrons (from 8am – 10am) for the breakfast and we are going to sell our tickets for $6.50 per person.
-Applebee’s keeps $1.50 for each person attending the breakfast and we make $5.00 for each person attending.
-If someone buys a ticket but does not attend, we keep the $6.50 for our fundraiser.
+Adult volunteers and teachers help in the kitchen.
+The restaurant can accommodate 300 patrons (from 8am – 10am) for the breakfast and we sell our tickets for $7.50 per person.
+Applebee’s keeps $2.50 for each person attending the breakfast and we make $5.00 for each person attending.
+If someone buys a ticket but does not attend, we keep the $7.50 for our fundraiser.
 Ticket sales will take place during homeroom.
 Each ticket sale will be recorded on a spreadsheet so we can keep track of who attended the breakfast.
-Once the event is completed, we total all the money from the T-shirt voting / sales and the Applebee’s breakfast and print a check for the Civil War Preservation Trust.
-As of February 2010, Southampton Middle School has donated $14,700.00 to C.W.P.T.
+Once the event is completed, we total all the money from the T-shirt voting / sales and the Applebee’s breakfast and print a check for the Civil War Trust.
+As of June 2013, Southampton Middle School has donated $23,700 to the Civil War Trust.